pattonsgirl/Spring2021-CEG3120/Projects/Project3/README.md

 ### Deliverables

 1. In your `AWS` folder in your repository, have your CloudFormation template that is used to create the infrastructure detailed above.
 Note that you can start by creating everything manually, you must also have a CloudFormation template that stands this layout up.
 Your template should also install the basic packages needed by each system.
   - [cf-template.yml] is a reference template that sets up a VPC, subnet, security group rules and reserves one EIP and creates on EC2 instance.
-You'll need to expand on this to use the security groups you need, create 2 more EIPs, and 2 more instances.
-It is recommended to use naming conventions in your template that suggest what resource meets which goal.  `ProxyEIP` for example, is a clearer name than `Ubuntu1IPAddress`
+  - Changes needed:
+    - 3 EIPs instead of 1
+    - 3 EC2 instances instead of 1
+      - Changes to the package list per what software needs to be installed where
+    - Changes to Security Group rules
+    - Changes to AMI
+    - Appropraite naming conventions

 2. In your `AWS` folder in your repository, create a file called `proxy-config.md`.
 In this file document how you configured the proxy and webservers.
 Note which configuration files were modified and the purpose of modifying them.
   - **_HAProxy configuration documentation requirements_**